patrickfav/density-converter/README.md

  * **Balanced**: uses progressive bilinear algorithm for downscaling and bicubic filtering for upscaling (6 times slower than speed)
  * **Speed**: uses nearest neighbor algorithm

-In most cases `Lanczos3` creates best results, although in some cases progressive bilinear scaling may be superior for very sharp edges of e.g. simple icons.
-Here are some example to see the difference yourself:
+In most cases `Lanczos3` creates best results, although in some cases progressive bilinear scaling may be superior for very sharp edges of e.g. simple icons where the former creates some softness.
+Here are some example to see the difference yourself.
+The icons are down-scaled from 96x96 to 72x72 and 48x48, the photos from different source from 500 to 2000 px.

 ![comparison](src/main/resources/img/comparison_icons_72.png)
 ![comparison](src/main/resources/img/comparison_icons_48.png)